 Which distributions get relief?
 If you are a “qualified individual,” up to $100,000 of distributions from IRAs and company savings plan made in 2020 are eligible for relief.
 IRA and company plan distributions are aggregated for this purpose.

 What are the relief provisions for withdrawals?
-There are three withdrawal-related relief provisions.
+Three withdrawal-related relief provisions exist.
 The first waives the 10% early distribution penalty.
 That penalty normally applies to IRA or company plan withdrawals if you are under age 59 ½, unless an exception applies.
 The CARES Act adds a new exception to that penalty but only if you are a “qualified individual.”

 The second provision provides relief if your financial situation improves and you no longer need the withdrawn funds.
 “Qualified individuals” can repay, tax-free, 2020 withdrawals to an IRA or company plan.
-Repayment must be made within three years of the date the money was received.
+Repayment must occur within three years receiving the money.
 If you have already paid taxes on a withdrawal that you later decide to repay, you can file an amended tax return to recover the taxes.

 What are the relief provisions for loans?
 If you participate in a company plan that allows loans, the CARES Act increases the maximum amount of any new loan taken by September 23, 2020.
 If you are a “qualified individual,” you can borrow up to 100% of your account balance – but no more than $100,000 (reduced by the amount of any outstanding loans).
 In addition, you can get a break on repaying existing loans.
 For repayments normally due between March 27, 2020 and December 31, 2020, you can delay repayment for a year.